Pi 4

 You don’t need to do this if you want to use wireless connectivity, or if you don’t want to connect to the internet.

-Now that all peripherals are connected, all that’s left to do is connect the power to the Pi.
 For the Pi 4 a 3A or more power supply is recommended, for the other Pi’s a 2A or 2,5A power supply is recommended.

-If you connected a monitor, and when everything went the right way, you should see the desktop of console screen (depending on the version of Raspbian you installed).
+If you connected a monitor, and when everything went the right way, you should see the desktop of console screen (depending on the version of raspbian you installed).

 The finishing Touch